peteywee/validator/README.md

 A real-time validation workflow for AI-native project ideas.
 This checklist helps you decide if an idea is worth building before writing code.

-> “Solve the crap out of it before you build it.”
+> “Name your problem, Solve the crap out of it before you build it.”

 ## How It Works